senchalabs/connect/README.md

 with the URLs `/foo`, `/foo/`, `/foo/bar`, and `/foo.bar`, but not match a request with the URL `/foobar`.

-The `route` is matched in a case-insensitive manor.
+The `route` is matched in a case-insensitive manner.

 In order to make middleware easier to write to be agnostic of the `route`, when the `fn` is invoked, the `req.url` will be altered to remove the `route` part (and the